intermine/internships/guidance/grading-criteria.md

 ## Accepted students

 Students will be notified of their acceptance by Google when all accepted students are announced, and will not be notified of their internal grades.
+Please note that we usually have more highly qualified applicants than slots available for the organisation, so sometimes proposals that are genuinely very good have to be rejected.
+We genuinely wish we could take you all!